Ana Palacio

-Ana Isabel de Palacio y del Valle Lersundi (born 22 July 1948) in Madrid, daughter of Luis María de Palacio y de Palacio, 4th Marqués de Matonte, and wife Luisa Mariana del Valle Lersundi y del Valle, was Spain's minister for foreign affairs in the People's Party (PP) government of José María Aznar from July 2002 to March 2004.
+Ana Isabel de Palacio y del Valle Lersundi (born 22 July 1948) is Spain's former minister for foreign affairs in the People's Party (PP) government of José María Aznar from July 2002 to March 2004.
 Before this she was a lawyer in Madrid and then a Member of the European Parliament from 1994 to 2002.
 In March 2012, she was appointed an elective member of the Spanish Council of State.
 She currently is the founding partner of Palacio y Asociados, a Madrid-based consulting and law firm, and a senior strategic counsel at Albright Stonebridge Group, a global business strategy firm.
+She is in the daughter of Luis María de Palacio y de Palacio, 4th Marqués de Matonte, and his wife Luisa Mariana del Valle Lersundi y del Valle.

 Early life and education

 Palacio graduated from the Lycée Français (Baccalauréat on Mathematics) with honors granted by the French Government to “the best foreign student who finished studies that year”.
 She holds degrees in law, and political science and sociology; her performance in her degree studies merited the Award for Academic Achievement (Premio Extraordinario Fin de Carrera).